Phimosis and Paraphimosis

 For paraphimosis, it may involve lubricating the foreskin and tip of the penis and then gently squeezing the tip of the penis while pulling the foreskin forward.
 If this is ineffective, a small incision to relieve the tension may be performed.
 An emergency circumcision (surgical removal of all or part of the foreskin) may be recommended.

-Please consult your doctor with any questions or concerns you may have regarding your child's condition.
+Please see your doctor with any questions or concerns you may have about your child's condition.